johnson-ajar/vending_machine/readme.md

 >> 6) The user can re-initialise both the machine coin registry and the user coin registry by using the coin sliders.
 After making changes submit 	the registry change.
 This makes a rest call to update the machine coin registry.
 If the machine registry needs reseting to previous value click 	on refresh button.

-If the machine coin registry doesn't have enough coins to provide a change, it returns the changes and reports an error message to the UI indicating lack of funds.
-If the user provides the exact amount, then payment will be successful.
+If the machine coin registry doesn't have enough coins to provide a change, it returns the user payment amount and reports an error message to the UI indicating lack of funds in the machine coin registry to process the payment and provide change.
+If the user provides the exact purchase amount, then payment will be successful.

 ## Application Modules.
 This application contain the following modules under the root folder vending_machine.